 Strategy A: Supporting Quality of Life.
 Improve Algona's standard of living through infrastructure investments and regulation to maintain the aesthetic and character of the town.

 Strategy B: Community Preservation.
-Retain the existing residential community through programs and incentives that support low-income households.
+Retain the existing residential community through programs and incentives that support costburdened or severely cost-burdened households.

 Strategy C: Increasing Housing Options.
 Encourage higher-intensity housing where Algona can support it.